The Lightning Fund is extending its application to Wednesday, October 11, 2023 at 11:59 PM PT. Apply via Submittable.

-LACE is thrilled to announce our fourth Lightning Fund open call, a regional regranting fund made possible by The Andy Warhol Foundation for the Visual Arts.
-The Lighting Fund is an annual grant for artists and artist-driven organizations, projects, and publications.
-In 2020 and 2021, the Lightning Fund provided emergency relief grants at $1,500 each for a total of 101 LA-based artists.
+LACE is thrilled to announce our fifth LACE Lightning Fund open call, a regional regranting fund made possible by The Andy Warhol Foundation for the Visual Arts.
+The LACE Lighting Fund is an annual grant for artists and artist-driven organizations, projects, and publications.
+In 2020 and 2021, the Lightning Fund provided emergency relief grants to over 100 LA-based artists.
 In 2022, the Fund pivoted to supporting artist projects.

 GUIDELINES